EritasY/eritasy.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-This is Eritas Yang from Princeton University!!
+This is Eritas Yang, a graduate Student from <a href='https://web.astro.princeton.edu/'>Department of Astrophysical Sciences</a> at Princeton University.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.